kubeflow/website/content/docs/fairing/fairing-overview.md

 ## What is Kubeflow Fairing?

-Kubeflow Fairing is a Python package that makes it easy to train and deploy ML models on [Kubeflow][kubeflow], or [Google AI Platform][ai-platform].
+Kubeflow Fairing is a Python package that makes it easy to train and deploy ML models on [Kubeflow][kubeflow] or [Google AI Platform][ai-platform].

-Kubeflow Fairing packages your Jupyter notebook, Python function, or Python file as a Docker image, then deploys and runs the training job on Kubeflow, or AI Platform.
+Kubeflow Fairing packages your Jupyter notebook, Python function, or Python file as a Docker image, then deploys and runs the training job on Kubeflow or AI Platform.
 After your training job is complete, you can use Kubeflow Fairing to deploy your trained model as a prediction endpoint on Kubeflow.